 Conducting business in one state doesn't necessarily imply you have to register as a foreign LLC in another state.

-If your address or headquarter, for example, are located in Florida but do business across U.S. borders, then the chances are that you have to register as a foreign LLC.
+If your address or headquarters, for example, are located in Florida but transacting business across U.S. borders, then the chances are that you have to register as a foreign LLC.

-The same applies if you're a resident of, say, Texas but have a physical business in California, such as a warehouse, a bank account, or real estate.
+The same applies if you're a resident of Texas but have a physical business in California, such as a warehouse, a business bank account, or real estate.

 What about residency?

-It's not what you think - it has nothing to do with your personal state of residence but the business' location, which is determined by its physical address or where its bank accounts are located (if any).
+A foreign LLC has nothing to do with your personal state of residence but the business' location, which is determined by its physical address or bank accounts (if any).

-There are some specific cases where you might not need to register as a foreign LLC.
+There are some specific cases where you might not need to register as a foreign LLC for transacting business.

-For example, if all your business activity is taking place online and there's no physical presence in any other state, then you don't actually have to do anything; the law will consider your business to be "domestic."
+For example, if all your business activity is online and there's no physical presence in any other state, you don't have to do anything; the law will consider your business "domestic."

-If you're still unsure whether or not you need a foreign LLC for interstate commerce, then it's always best to consult an accountant or attorney who specializes in business law.
+If you're still unsure whether or not you need a foreign LLC for interstate commerce, it's always best to consult an accountant or attorney specializing in business law.

-However, the safest way to be sure if your need a foreign LLC is to visit the Secretary of State's website or contact them directly.
+However, the safest way to be sure if you need a foreign LLC is to visit the Secretary of State's website or contact them directly.